DualBrain/qbasic.github.io/documentation/INKEY$.md

 # INKEY$

-To return one character read from the keyboard.
+Reads a character from the keyboard.

 ## Syntax

-`v$=INKEY$`
+v$=`INKEY$`

 ## Comments

-If no character is pending in the keyboard buffer, a null string (length zero) is returned.
+`INKEY$` returns a null string if no character is present, a 1-byte string for standard keys and a 2-byte string for extended keys.

+For extended keys, the first character is a null character (ASCII 0) and the second is the keyboard scan code.

+`INKEY$` does not echo the character to the screen.

 If several characters are pending, only the first is returned.
-The string will be one or two characters in length.

-Two character strings are used to return the extended codes described in Appendix C of the BASIC User's Guide.
-The first character of a two character code is zero.
+Two character strings are used to return the extended codes described in [Appendix C](scancodes) of the BASIC User's Guide.

-No characters are displayed on the screen, and all characters except the following are passed to the program:
+All characters except the following are passed to the program:

 CTRL-BREAK
 CTRL-NUM LOCK